 - 3. For trips involving overnight travel with departures prior to 6:00 a.m. per diem rates will apply. - 4.
 Should any meals be provided as part of attending the conference or event, per diem is not to be claimed by the attending party for those meals provided.
 Conference or Event agenda must be provided when requesting reimbursement/per diem for meals. - 5.
 Credit Cards/Procurement Cards/P-Cards are not to be used in place of per diem rates for meals. - 6.
 Receipts are not required upon return when requesting reimbursements at the per diem rates.
 To receive per diem expenses prior to travel, employees must submit conference or training agenda with travel expense form for proof of meal expenses, no later than two (2) weeks prior to departure.
 Should the proper paperwork not be provided within this two (2) week period, per diem expenses will be ready upon return from travel. - 7.
-Should the cost of a meal exceed the per diem meal limit, it is the responsibility of the employee or elected official to cover the additional cost.
-Occasionally meeting circumstances dictate presence at a meal exceeding allowable limits.
-If this occurs circumstances should be documented and the cost of the meal will be reimbursed if supported by receipts and proper approval from the Authorizing Party. - 8.
-Expenses and reimbursements exceeding per diem will be considered to certain out of state locations if prior request is submitted and amount was budgeted. - C. Business Meals.
+Should the cost of a meal exceed the per diem meal limit, it is the responsibility of the employee or elected official to cover the additional cost. - C. Business Meals.
 Occasionally, officials are required to meet with persons of other governments and professional associations in which the exchange of information will prove to be beneficial to the City.
 When, in the opinion of the official that such an exchange has occurred, it may be deemed appropriate to pay for the cost of the meal as a guest of the City.
 Reimbursements for these meals are pursuant to the following stipulations: - 1.
 The requesting party is an elected official or member of management staff for the City of Monroe. - 2.
-If the requesting party is a member of management staff (Department Director), the request must be cleared at least 48 hours in advance by the City Administrator. - 3.
+If the requesting party is a member of management staff (Department Director), the request must be approved at least 48 hours in advance by the City Administrator. - 3.
 The total meal party is no greater than three (3) members including the City of Monroe staff member. - 4.
 An itemized receipt is provided along with a documented explanation of the event and how it is beneficial to the City. - 5.
 It is submitted on a Travel Expense Form (FORM A) after returning from travel.